 This film is not currently playing on MUBI but 30 other great films are.
 See what’s now showing

 A dive into the under-world of Camorah (Naples' mafia).
 No melodramas here - just roughness, corruption, vanity and realism - the film follows a documentarean-style and is based upon Saviano's (Italian writer and Naples native) seminal research on the subject.
 This movie is a truly evocative diamond.

 Unlike Traffic, it never dilutes its examination of crime into melodramatic sentiment, or turns 'realism' into tacky set pieces, like City of God.
-However, the 5 non-connecting stories are exhausting, and its details are non-existent due to their cutting that makes the emotion and story clinical and emotionally distant.
+However, the 5 non-connecting stories are exhausting, and its details are non-existent due to their cutting that makes the story clinical and emotionally distant.

 A hidden corner of Italian life, far away from the beautiful people and ancient culture of the tourist trail.
 (Even Italian cinema audiences needed subtitles to understand the Neapolitan dialect.)
 But it is relevant to any audience, in that it shows how youthful dreams of glamour and glory precede the ugly reality of betrayal.